Skip to content

 What this check looks for

-This plugin warns when valid_referers includes the none keyword.
+This plugin warns when valid_referers includes the none or blocked keyword.

 Why this is a problem

-The trouble is that the Referer header is optional.
-Users and browsers can drop it for perfectly normal reasons (HTTPS to HTTP redirects, referrer policy, opaque origins, data: URLs), and attackers can omit it deliberately.
-If you accept none, a client can bypass your referer-based control simply by not sending the header.
+The trouble is that both classes are trivially attacker-producible.
+The Referer header is optional — users and browsers can drop it for perfectly normal reasons (HTTPS to HTTP redirects, referrer policy, opaque origins, data: URLs), and an attacker can omit it deliberately or send a scheme-less value such as Referer: deleted to match blocked.
+If you accept none or blocked, a client can bypass your referer-based control simply by controlling whether and how the header is sent.

 Bad configuration